Steam-Chat-Bot/node-steam-chat-bot/TRIGGERS.md

 Options:
 - cacheTime - Message will not be sent if last join was within this much time, to reduce spam.
 Defaults to 10 minutes.
 - apikey - your steam api key.
 Can be alternatively defined for the bot globally as an option, steamapikey.
 Not required for this particular plugin, but if you're hosting multiple bots for multiple people, it may be a good idea to prevent IP blacklisting.

-### `NotificationTrigger`

-A Notification trigger.
-Notify anyone who wants of anything they want.
-Basically, if a keyword is in a message, it gets sent to their pushbullet/pm/email.

-Commands:
-- `!seen steamid64` - replies when the last time *steamid64* was seen, formatted by moment().fromNow(). (ie, 1 hour ago)
-- `!notify pbapikey asdf` - tests *asdf* as the pushbullet APIkey.
-Greets user (with name, if avaialble) on success, complains on failure.
-- `!notify filter add $YourName` - adds *$YourName* to the filter list, provided none of the banned list is in it.
-- `!notify filter list` - lists your current filters.
-- `!notify filter remove ##` - removes the ## filter from your list.
-- `!notify send TEXT` - tests your filters with 'TEXT', as though it were a line sent from a chat (Without this, the bot will not trigger notifications on your own messages)
-- `!notify email some@address.tld` - sets your email address to some@address.tld.
-Set email to N/No/F/False to disable emails.
-- `!notify message BOOL` - enables or disables sending you private messages as notifications.
-Y/Yes/N/No/T/True/F/False.
-- `!notify delete` - Tells the bot to delete you from the database.
-You must add 'yes' to the end to actually do so.

-Options:
-- seenCommand - what is the command for the seen function? !seen steamID64.
-- cmd - command for pushbullet.
-Defaults to "!notify"
-- banned - array of triggers not allowed.
-Use this to prevent people from trigger on e.g. 'password' or some such. defaults to [] (blank)
-- dbFile - database file.
-This is a flatfile containing json.
-Defaults to USERNAME/Notification.db.
-- roomNames - object associating group names with ids, for use displaying group name. `{"steamid64":"name","steamid64":"name"}`
-- nodemailer - Allows you to pass in an initialized nodemailer instance if you want to use a transport other than smtp/directmailer (ie, AWS, etc).
-If not included, tries nodemailer-sendmail-transport (below)
-- sendmailPath = string - path to sendmail binary.
-I recommend using ssmtp to use an smtp server.
-If not included, uses smtpPool (below option)
-- smtpPoolOptions - object of options for nodemailer's smtpPool transport.
-If not included, will try to send mails using direct-transport.
-Most likely such mails will not be received.
-- address - from address for notifications.
-Noreply address or real address recommended.
-Required for direct-transport (ultimate fallback).
-- hostname = string - hostname that will be used to introduce direct transport mailer to the mx server.
-- hashfunc - function used to generate hashes for verifying email addresses.
-Currently a substring of sha256.
-- saveTimer - how often do we save the database to disk?
-DB is saved after every command, but not on every chat event.
-- sendmailArgs - array of arguments to pass to the sendmail path.
-Use if you want eg a custom config for ssmtp. ['-uusername','-ppassword']

 ### `RandomGameTrigger`